Table Of Contents

 When?

 When does your PPC freelancer normally take vacations?
-If you rent out chalets for families, maybe you have to discuss with your freelancer that taking December off should be discussed because this is one of the best times to rent out chalets for families.
+If you rent out chalets for families, maybe you should discuss with your freelancer that taking December off is a good idea, because it is one of the best times to rent out chalets for families.

 How often?